Kejoko/Econ-CO2/readme.md

 This is a term project for CS 455 Distributed Systems.
 This project examines world indicator variable data and determines the relation between economic indicator variables and CO2 emission variables.

 ## Project Setup
-#### First time setup
+#### First time
-1. Clone this repo and cd into this directory
+1. Download the data from [kaggle](https://www.kaggle.com/worldbank/world-development-indicators/download)
-2. Run the init script `./init.sh`
+2. Unzip the archive
+    * By default the resulting directory is named archive
+3. Add the unarchived directory to your school machine (if you're not already on your school machine)
+    * This may take a while as there is nearly 2gb of data to transfer
+4. Start your hadoop cluster
+5. Run: `$HADOOP_HOME/bin/hadoop fs -put -f <unarchived_dir> /wdi_data`
-    * This script downloads the data set, starts your hadoop cluster, puts the dataset into the hadoop cluster, and reports to you whether or not it was successful in doing so
+    * This puts the unarchived data directory into the hadoop cluster at location `/wdi_data`
-3. Run the program via `./runjar.sh`
+6. Run: `$HADOOP_HOME/bin/hadoop fs -ls /wdi_data`
+    * It should list all of the files in the dataset.
+This ensures you properly put the dataset in your cluster
 #### Regular setup
 1. Cd into this directory
-2. Run the startup script
+2. Run the startup script via `startup.sh`
     * This script starts your hadoop cluster and reports to you whether or not the dataset is visible
 3. Run the program via `./runjar.sh`